syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### exitFullScreen()
 {:#methods:exitfullscreen}

-It used to exit from the full screen of the player.
+Used to exit the full screen of the player.

 #### Example